 31 Then the soldiers, as it was commanded them, took Paul, and brought him by night to Antipatris.
 32 On the morrow they left the horsemen to go with him, and returned to the castle:

-33 Who, when they came to Cæsarea, and delivered the

-epistle to the governor, presented Paul also before him.
+33 Who, when they came to Cæsarea, and delivered the epistle to the governor, presented Paul also before him.

 34 And when the governor had read the letter, he asked of what province he was.
-And when he understood that he what province he was.
-And when he understood that he was of Cilicia:
+And when he understood that he was of Cilicia;